 This soup is the definition of cozy and comforting!
-I started making it back in March, and it really just came together based off what I had in the pantry/freezer.
+I started making it back in March, and it really just came together based on what I had in the pantry/freezer.
 It was such a hit, I’ve been making it ever since.

-So during the colder months this year, I’ve been making this soup for anyone we know going through a hard time, or that has gotten sick.
+So during the colder months this year, I’ve been making this soup for anyone we know going through a hard time, or that is feeling under the weather.
 It’s just the right amount of filling when you’re not at your best.